TF-DWGNet: A Directed Weighted Graph Neural Network with Tensor Fusion for Multi-Omics Cancer Subtype Classification: Conclusion

 \section{Conclusion}

-We propose TF-DWGNet, a novel graph neural network framework for multi-omics cancer subtype classification that unifies directed weighted graph learning and tensor-based feature fusion.
-Experiments on real-world cancer datasets demonstrate that TF-DWGNet consistently outperforms baseline models across various metrics, underscoring its robustness and effectiveness in modeling complex, heterogeneous omics data.
-TF-DWGNet also provides interpretable outputs, including modality-level contributions and biomarker-level importance scores, which offer valuable insights into potential molecular drivers and underlying biological mechanisms.
-These capabilities make TF-DWGNet a powerful tool for advancing cancer research.
+We propose TF-DWGNet, a novel graph neural network framework for multi-omics cancer subtype classification that integrates directed weighted graph learning with tensor-based feature fusion in an end-to-end supervised architecture.
+By jointly modeling modality-specific graph structures and higher-order cross-modal interactions, TF-DWGNet provides a unified and expressive approach to capture the complexities inherent in heterogeneous omics data.
+The framework is also modality-flexible, enabling the incorporation of additional omics types without modifying its core design and supporting future extensions to broader multi-omics settings.
+Comprehensive experiments on three real-world cancer datasets demonstrate that TF-DWGNet consistently outperforms strong classical and deep-learning baselines across all major evaluation metrics.
+These results highlight the model's robustness, predictive accuracy, and its ability to generalize across cancers with distinct molecular architectures and varying degrees of class imbalances.
+Beyond improved predictive performance, TF-DWGNet provides interpretable outputs, including modality-level contribution scores and biomarker-level importance rankings.
+These insights help reveal potential molecular drivers and dataset-specific patterns, offering interpretability essential for downstream biological investigations and clinical hypothesis generation.
+Overall, TF-DWGNet offers a powerful and interpretable solution for multi-omics integration, with significant potential to support precision oncology and deepen our understanding of cancer subtype heterogeneity.